lidofinance/docs/docs/integrations/aave/aip.md

 The Lido treasury has been diversified and DAO members now include Paradigm, Three Arrows Capital, DeFiance Capital, Jump Trading, Alameda Research, iFinex, Dragonfly Capital, Delphi Digital, Robot Ventures, Coinbase Ventures, Digital Currency Group, The LAO and [angels](https://research.lido.fi/t/proposal-ldo-treasury-diversification-part-2/506).

-The Lido suite of products consist of st-assets which represent the underlying staked collateral on various protocols.
+The Lido suite of products consist of st-tokens which represent the underlying staked collateral on various protocols.
 These are currently stETH and stSOL and are managed by teams in separate organizations to further mitigate centralization risk.

-There are further wrapped versions to address platform limitations around rebasing assets or bridging to other ecosystem.
-These wrapped assets are minted/burned based on locking of the st-asset.
+There are further wrapped versions to address platform limitations around rebasing tokens or bridging to other ecosystem.
+These wrapped tokens are minted/burned based on locking of the st-token.
 Currently there is wstETH.

-Early challenges were overcome with DAO member support, speed of execution and utility of st-assets.
+Early challenges were overcome with DAO member support, speed of execution and utility of st-tokens.
 The last one is particularly critical in the success of any liquid product.

-5. **How is the asset currently used?**
+5. **How is the token currently used?**

 stETH is used in a number of ways.

-- a productive asset (e.g. in Nexus Mutual Treasury risk management strategy);
+- a productive token (e.g. in Nexus Mutual Treasury risk management strategy);
 - compounding rewards strategies in DeFI (AMMs, autofarms) (e.g. Convex, Yearn, Harvest);
 - multichain collateral (e.g. wstETH on Ethereum on Maker).